-In general Anemia can be linked to negative emotions as Anxiety, grief, fear, jealousy and anger.
-The reasons behind these emotions which interfere in our ability to feel joy, can be separated in two types, since they have a thin variation:
+In general, Anemia can be linked to negative emotions as Anxiety, grief, fear, jealousy, and anger.
+The reasons behind these emotions which interfere with our ability to feel joy can be separated into two types since they have a thin variation:

 1. Low concentration of hemoglobin in the blood: Anemia is related to a lack of joy in the process of life itself and with a feeling of not worth.

-- Emotional conflict: Devaluation of what makes us to live, that which transports life.
+- Emotional conflict: Devaluation of what makes us live, that which transports life.

 - Feeling: “I do not want to disturb my family”, “I have to live as little as possible because it bothers me” and “I drown in this family.”